openhab/openhab-docs/installation/linux.md

 ```

 Additionally it's needed to allow the java environment to access the serial port of the connected peripheral.
-Therefor the following setting has to be added/adapted on your system in either `/etc/default/openhab2` or `/usr/share/openhab2/runtime/bin/setenv`:
+Therefor the following setting has to be added/adapted on your system in file `/etc/default/openhab2`:

 ```shell
 EXTRA_JAVA_OPTS="-Dgnu.io.rxtx.SerialPorts=/dev/ttyUSB0:/dev/ttyS0:/dev/ttyAMA0"
 ```

+The shown device handlers are just the three most common examples.
 Please contact the community forum for more detailed information regarding individual hardware.

 ### Java Network Permissions